-A skilled personal injury attorney can assist families in assessing the accident, examining the injuries, and pursuing damages to aid in the rehabilitation process.
-Whether you need to file a wrongful death claim or a personal injury claim, our Los Angeles personal injury attorneys can help you relieve the financial strain that often accompanies injuries of this nature.
+A skilled personal injury attorney can assist families in assessing the accident, examining the injuries, and pursuing damages to aid in rehabilitation.
+Whether you need to file a wrongful death claim or a personal injury claim, our Los Angeles, personal injury attorneys can help you relieve the financial strain that often accompanies injuries of this nature.
 Contact Ehline Law Firm in Los Angeles by dialing (213) 596-9642 or completing the online form.

 Michael is a managing partner at the nationwide Ehline Law Firm, Personal Injury Attorneys, APLC.
 He’s an inactive Marine and became a lawyer in the California State Bar Law Office Study Program, later receiving his J.D. from UWLA School of Law.
 Michael has won some of the world’s largest motorcycle accident settlements.